Inshore Fishing: How To Fish Artificial Crabs Successfully

 Color: Sub Surface and Floating Glow

 Hogy Lures has come out with a floating crab.
 You can fish it on the surface for tarpon or rig it to the bottom for redfish.
-I have seen large tarpon caught on these.
+I have seen giant tarpon caught on these.
 I have not been lucky to hook up on one yet, but with the floating aspect makes them a deadly artificial crab.